-UNTHSC provides students with a procedure for resolving complaints against UNTHSC faculty, staff, and agents of the university, via the Student Academic Grievance Policy and the Non-Academic Complaint/Grievance Policy.
-These policies are located at: https://app.unthsc.edu/policies.
+UNTHSC provides students with a procedure for resolving complaints against UNTHSC faculty, staff, and agents of the university, via the Student Academic Grievance Policy and the Non-Academic Complaint/Grievance Policy, located in the Student Affairs Policy Manual.
+All policies are located at: https://app.unthsc.edu/policies.
 Students with questions concerning discrimination, grade appeal, academic integrity, disability, financial aid, accommodations, or the Student Code of Conduct must contact the appropriate academic personnel or compliance officer and refer to the appropriate policies.

 The Office of Student Affairs will assist the student throughout the complaint process.
 UNTHSC believes that most complaints can be resolved informally.
 All university contacts with the aggrieved student will stress the preferred mechanism of an informal solution.
 A student’s complaint may be withdrawn at any point by the student, thereby halting the complaint.